-Movie on surgical strike, political biopics line up for release ahead 2019 elections
+Movie on surgical strike, political biopics line up for release ahead of 2019 elections

 Bengaluru, Jan 9: Bollywood and regional film industries are all set to make the best out of the political situation in the country as we are into election year.
 Four movies all set hit the screens in January, one in February and a biopic on Prime Minister Narendra Modi is yet to start filming.